dockerizedrupal/drupalcamp-baltics-2015/README.md

 launch a container.
-In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to create another project specific PHP image just to change memory limit.
+In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to create another project specific PHP image just to change a memory limit.

 ---